hemanthkumarsheetha/skin_disease_classification/README.md

 - Please run evaluation by running my evaluation.ipynb which makes use mobilenet.zip file

 **Classification Report**:

+- The following report results are derived from valid set
 <br />
 On GPU:
 <br />